algosup/2023-2024-project-5-flutter-team-7/docs/specs/technical.md

 3. Then open the Command Palette (Ctrl/⌘+Shift+P), run `Flutter: New Project`, and click on the **Download SDK** button.
 4. Select a path not containing spaces or requiring elevated privileges.
 5. On Windows, once the installation is complete, you may click on **Add SDK to PATH** if you wish to.

+For the database, please download PocketBase from [this page](https://github.com/pocketbase/pocketbase/releases) depending on your distribution.
+You will have to call the executable from a command line (`./pocketbase.exe serve` on Windows). \
+Once started, you copy and open the address of the `Admin UI`.
+Follow the steps to setup it up.

 To ensure the code works properly, please also install the Android emulator: